๐Ÿ”ฆ Belize ATM Cave: Firsthand Review & Tips

 Rarity: Very Rare

-The ATM Cave is a very rare experience.
-It is the most famous of the few sacred caves with skeletal remains that are open to visitors worldwide.
+• It is the most famous sacred cave with skeletal remains that is open to visitors.

 • The thousands of fragile, ancient artifacts are not protected behind glass like in most museums.